costin88boss/Everybody-Edits-Multiverse/README.md

 ~~**Update: check the `new` branch**~~

-Whatever. check the "EEOn-ABANDONED-" repos for the ACTUAL reasons I abandoned the idea of a flash game's revival and why I will NOT be coming back for.
+Whatever. check the "EEOn-old" repos for the ACTUAL reasons I abandoned the idea of a flash game's revival and why I will NOT be coming back for.